wuqixiaobai/wpsso-plm/readme.txt

 == Upgrade Notice ==

+= 1.3.11 =

+2015/12/27 - Updated minimum required version to WPSSO v3.20.0.
+Updated the settings page construct to include the library name argument.

 = 1.3.10 =

 2015/12/09 - Updated the required and tested version strings.
 Updated method names and arguments for WPSSO v3.18.0.

-= 1.3.9 =

-2015/12/06 - Moved the default enable/disable meta tag option keys into the main WPSSO config.